 Nothing can start a conversation like an interesting piece of artwork.
 This is especially true if you put a piece of contemporary art in a room that contains traditional or classical furniture.
 If you select your artwork carefully, it will be eye catching but not overwhelming.

 It never hurts to be a bit practical.
 Performance fabrics are making a comeback and they are great to have if you have children, pets or even an unsteady hand.
 Fabrics like nylon and acrylic may seem old school, but they clean up easily and are very durable.
 If you feel such things are an eye sore, select a subtle color and accent the piece with a few pillows or a satin throw.

 Whether you select a modern lamp with a retro look, or peruse the antiques stores for that perfect Hammond green desk lamp or Tiffany style lamp, some old-time lighting can add a bit of fun to any room.
 Be sure not to overdo it, one retro lamp in a room is plenty.

-Scandinavian minimalist design has been popular among interior designers for several years and the manufactures have done a good job of convincing the public that anything less subtle is bourgeoisie.
+Scandinavian minimalist design has been popular trends among interior designers for several years and the manufactures have done a good job of convincing the public that anything less subtle is bourgeoisie.
 However, Maximum-ism is making a return to the interior design scene in the United States.
 Large pieces of wood furniture and unusual accents and artwork are making a comeback.
 Primary colors are also on their way back in and they can be a great way to brighten a bedroom or a bathroom.

-No matter what trends you may choose to follow or ignore, it is important to select quality furniture that is thoughtfully and artistically designed.
+No matter what trends you may choose for you desgn interior to follow or ignore, it is important to select quality furniture that is thoughtfully and artistically designed.
 If you do your homework, you will find that you do not have to pay a lot for quality.
 There are designers out there who have top quality, reasonably priced furniture.
 Any home should be the place where a person feels the most comfortable and their friends get to know them better.
 Tasteful designs and lots of personality will always be trending.